willpuckett/smote/posts/juno.md

 tags: [ datascience, apps ]
 cover_html: <img src='images/posts/2019/juno.webp'/>
 publish_date: 2019-02-16
+snippet: "Juno is like a shallow step into a vast ocean, bringing massive computational functions to the ease and lightness of iOS.
+It has great keyboard support, shows code completion, and does really well with iOS multitasking, which makes it a breeze to open up a book or web tutorial side-by-side with your notebook for learning and experimenting."
 ---

 Although *Jupyter Notebooks* can easily be accessed in a web browser, the process on the iPad gets a little more enjoyable in [Alex Staravoitau's](https://navoshta.com) beautiful app, [Juno](https://itunes.apple.com/us/app/juno-for-jupyter/id1315744137?mt=8).